Lori sees clients in Building 1 (360 N. Oak St.)

 Wee warrior.
 Determined.
 Intensely committed.

-Lori has taken specialized training in the Safe and Sound Protocol developed by Dr. Stephen Porges and the Feuerstein method, supporting autism sensory needs, behavior management, managing anxiety and depression.
-Lori also holds a brown belt in Nia Technique and is an active teacher in this sensory movement practice inviting participants to move in a way that honors body, sensation and supporting the mind/body connection.
+Lori has taken specialized training in the Safe and Sound Protocol developed by Dr. Stephen Porges and the Feuerstein method, supporting autism sensory needs, behavior management, and managing anxiety and depression.
+Lori holds a brown belt in Nia Technique and is an active teacher in this sensory movement practice inviting participants to move in a way that honors body, sensation and supporting the mind/body connection.
 She has been an active volunteer in women’s ministries and the Celebrate Recovery ministry.
 Lori has experience with adults, teens and children experiencing anxiety, depression, trauma, mood disorders, anger management, co-dependency, grief, loss, life transitions, parenting, relationship issues, self-esteem, self-harm, women’s issues and chronic illness.

-To schedule an appointment contact the Front Desk at 260-244-0264
+To schedule an appointment contact our Care Connectors at 260-244-0264